-Annual budgets are adopted on a basis consistent with generally accepted accounting principles for the CRA.
+Annual budgets are adopted on a basis consistent with GAAP for the CRA.
 The CRA follows these procedures set forth below in establishing the budgetary data reflected in the financial statements.

 - Prior to the CRA's September budget meeting, the Executive Director/City Manager submits to the CRA a proposed budget for the fiscal year commencing the following October 1st.
 The budget includes proposed expenditures, including operating and capital improvement projects, and the means of financing them. - 2) A noticed CRA budget meeting is held to discuss and approve the CRA's proposed budget.
 This meeting is held prior to the City Commission's second public hearing to adopt the City's budget. - 3) The CRA adopts the budget by resolution.
 The resolution includes language on how to handle the increase or decrease in tax increment revenues and cash brought forward.
 The CRA's adopted budget is sent to the City Commission and is incorporated into the City's overall budget. - 4) On or before September 30th of each year, the Commission adopts the final budget by ordinance, which includes the CRA's budget, and establishes the ad valorem tax millage for the City. - 5) The CRA cannot legally exceed the amended budget, however, the Executive Director/City Manager is authorized to administratively make any adjustments to the CRA's budget.
-The legal level of budgetary control is at the department level.
+The legal level of budgetary control is at the department level. - 6) The CRA must transmit the adopted budget and any amendments to the County within 10 days of adoption by the CRA Board.